The College announced the establishment of a University Police Department (UPD) Advisory Committee in spring 2021.

 The charge and purpose of our UPD Advisory Committee parallel similar committees on several SUNY campuses, most established recently.
 Such groups are considered a best practice in university community policing.

 Erin (Corbett) Beale ’05 (Finance)

 Senior Management Analyst with the U.S. Department of Justice

 Assistant Professor, Sociology

-J.D., MBA, Adjunct Faculty in Black Studies, community leader in Newburgh
+J.D., MBA, Assistant Director of Intercultural Relations, Adjunct Faculty in Black Studies, community leader in Newburgh

 The University Police Department Advisory Committee charge:

 - To advise and make recommendations to the Vice President of Student Affairs and the Chief of Police concerning police services in regards to the campus community.

 - To identify and support continued opportunities and actions for UPD to fulfill its inclusivity and antiracist commitments.

 - To advance transparency and accountability of UPD operations and functioning.